 To the contrary, the theory of public discourse has limits on its usefulness.
 Elected officials often value their own political goals above citizen-formulated goals; politicians can prevent public administrators from engaging in true public discourse and information sharing (Box, 2005, p.
 75).
 Administrators take significant risks if they contradict the requirements of their employers (politicians) in favor of developing citizen-based solutions.
 A deeper limitation of public discourse exists as well according to critical theorists.
 The public administrator’s facilitation of the process of public discourse is inherently a controlling action over citizens (Box, 2005, p.
-73), creating a barrier to true utopia.
-The public administrator may be unable to truly let go of their own agenda.
+73), creating a barrier to utopia.
+The public administrator may be unable to let go of their own agenda.
 In meetings, information sharing and discussions with citizens the administrator is (potentially unknowingly) pushing their own agenda.
 The administrator is the controlling entity, stopping proposals not in compliance with the administrator’s goals and promoting proposals in tune with those goals.
-Residents may feel satisfied with the process on the surface but a deep discomfort will grow as people realize they are not truly in charge of the public discourse process (Box, 2005, p.
+Residents may feel satisfied with the process on the surface but a deep discomfort will grow as people realize they are not in charge of the public discourse process (Box, 2005, p.
 74).
-Utopia may fail due to no citizen engagement outside the control of government administrators; citizens stop contributing once they realize their ideas do not have true meaning in the process.
+Utopia may fail due to no citizen engagement outside the control of government administrators; citizens stop contributing once they realize their ideas do not have meaning in the process.

 Critical Theory and Utopia: Pragmatism